halfzebra/tokio-cron-async/README.md

 > Why weren't this contributed to the mentioned repo?

-Because I'm not confident in this implementation and the project I've built this for can tolerate potential risks.
+It's a bit unclear wether the API from this repo is suitable for different use-cases and project I've built this for can tolerate potential risk.
 It might be contributed there at later stages.

 ## Inspiration